Is spring sparking Auckland house market? Barfoot sees 14% new listing jump

 Values in the former Auckland City Council central suburbs dropped 1.5 per cent year on year but has increased 0.6 per cent during the past three months and the average value there is now $1,215,401.

 Waitakere values dropped by 1.4 per cent annually, Manakau was down 1.3 per cent, Papakura down 0.4 per cent but Franklin values rose 0.2 per cent.
-Rodney values were down 0.9 per cent, QV aid.
+Rodney values were down 0.9 per cent, QV said.

-Auckland property consultant Hugh Robson said: "The Auckland residential market remains fairly quiet as we head into spring.
+QV Auckland property consultant Hugh Robson said: "The Auckland residential market remains fairly quiet as we head into spring.
 Typically, we should see a slight to moderate increase in the number of listings over the next two to three months, as people wanting to sell place their properties on the market hoping for a sale before Christmas."